 Day 3: SOFIA - Rila Monastery - PLOVDIV (350 km)

 After breakfast drive to Rila monastery (UNESCO List of Cultural Heritage).
 Tour of the monastery.
 Rila monastery is located some 120 km to the south of Sofia, in the heart of the Rila Mountain.
 Founded in the 10th century, it has been the biggest spiritual and cultural centre in Bulgaria for hundreds of years.
 The visitor's first sight of Rila monastery huge towering walls gives the impression of a fortress.
-The Rila monastery is the largest in the Balkans and included in the List of World Cultural Heritage.
+The Rila monastery is the largest in the Balkans and UNESCO World Cultural Heritage site since 1983.
 Tour of the monastery includes a visit to the Monastery Church, which is of particular artistic value, for it was adorned by the foremost 19-century masters of the Samokov, Bansko and Debar schools of painting and woodcarving.
 In the afternoon - depart for Plovdiv.
 Dinner in the famous Hebros restaurant in the Old Town.

 B,D, Accommodation in a 3* centrally located hotel.

 After breakfast take the city sightseeing tour of Plovdiv (mainly on foot).
 Depart North to Kazanlak, the main city of the Rose Valley.
 Visit the Thracian beehive tomb in Kazanlak, a unique monument of the Thracian Culture, (UNESCO World Cultural Heritage site).
 The region around Kazanlak is dotted with dozens of Thracian burial mounds.
 Here, in summer 2004 Prof. Kitov and a team of fellow archaeologists unearthed an ancient gold funeral mask that they say is as important a discovery as the treasures of Agamemnon and Tutankhamen.
 This extremely precious discovery is displayed in the local museum.